View on GitHub

 TLP:CLEAR

-CISA M365 Security Configuration Baseline for Defender
+CISA M365 Secure Configuration Baseline for Defender

 Microsoft 365 (M365) Defender is a cloud-based enterprise defense suite that coordinates prevention, detection, investigation, and response.
 This set of tools and features are used to detect many types of attacks.